nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 When you compile to C code, exception handling is implemented by setting an internal error flag that is queried after every function call that can raise. `setjmp` is not used anymore.
-To improve the precision of the compiler's abilities to reason about which call "can raise", make wise usage of the `.raises: []` annotation.
+To improve the compiler's abilities to reason about which call "can raise", make wise use of the `.raises: []` annotation.
 The error path is intertwined with the success path with the resulting instruction cache benefits and drawbacks.